-Many economists view this risk pooling as the sole proper function of health insurance per se.
+Many economists view this risk pooling as the sole proper function of health in-surance per se.
 To them, for example, the segmentation of a free market for private health insurance by risk class, with relatively higher insurance premiums charged to patients expected to be relatively sicker over the insured future period, is not only an inevitable outcome of such a market, but is viewed perfectly acceptable.
 Such

 &lt;sup>1The formal definition of "socialism," according to my American Heritage Desk Dictionary, is a system in which government owns the means of production.
-"Socialized medicine" thus is a system in which government owns, operates and finances health care, as in the VA health system.
-It is not the same as "social insurance," which merely is an arrangement under which individuals transfer financial risks they face to a larger collective body, often the government.
-The limited liability shareholders of corporations enjoy, for example, is one of the oldest forms of social insurance, as is the Federal Government's assistance to states struck by natural disasters, as is the many guarantees government extends to the financial sector and as is, of course, Medicare and Medicaid.
-As two well-known authors put it: "Bread must be rationed somehow; and the price system premiums are called "actuarially fair."
-On this view, if society wants greater equity in the financing of health care, then government should provide risk-adjusted subsidies toward the purchase of actuarially priced private insurance.
+"Socialized medicine" thus is a system in which government owns, operates and finances health care, as in the VA health sys-tem.
+It is not the same as "social insurance," which merely is an arrangement under which indi-viduals transfer financial risks they face to a larger collective body, often the government.
+The limited likelity is bereface of corrections or going for a graph of the oldert forme of limited liability shareholders of corporations enjoy, for example, is one of the oldest forms of social insurance, as is the Federal Government's assistance to states struck by natural disasters, as is the many guarantees government extends to the financial sector and as is, of course, Medicare and Medicaid.
+As two well-known authors put it: "Bread must be rationed somehow; and the price system accomplishes this in the following way: Everyone who is willing to pay the equilibrium price gets the good, and everyone who is not, does not."
+See Michael L. Katz and Harvey S. Rosen, Micro-economics, (1991): 15.

+premiums are called "actuarially fair."
+On this view, if society wants greater equity in the financing of health care, then government should provide risk-adjusted sub-sidies toward the purchase of actuarially priced private insurance.